An invitation to the launch of the 27th title of Collection Maurice

 I had challenged myself to build organic SEO based on Google Search Quality Evaluator Guidelines E-A-T (Expertise, Authoritativeness, Trustworthiness), but when this all happened, when my grammatical errors and bad syntaxes unraveled in front of my eyes, deep inside I felt that I had compromised my own trustworthiness.
 I just couldn’t take it.

-But then my story has been chosen for the publication of Collection Maurice, after I have taken part in the writing competition organized by immedia.
+But then my story has been chosen for the publication of Collection Maurice after that I had taken part in the writing competition organized by immedia.
 I am amongst three other new authors whose story has been chosen, and where we were all invited for the launch of the book collection.
 I listened happily and emotionally as summaries of the short stories written by ‘new authors’, including mine, was being read; and I was overwhelmed with joy when I took the group photo alongside the other authors, though I didn’t know which camera I needed to face😂; but I was also stunned and a little bit panic when I was asked for my first autograph🤗.